nicolargo/glances/docs/gw/graph.rst

 ======

 You can generate dynamic graphs (SVG format) in a target folder.
-The generation starts every time the 'g' key is pressed in the CLI interface.
+The generation starts every time the 'g' key is pressed in the CLI interface (if Glances has been started with the --export graph option).

+The graph export module can be configured through the Glances configuration file:

 .. code-block:: ini